Float Plane collides with Ahousaht water taxi

 He and his deckhand were able to rescue five people from the water, as the plane they were aboard sunk.
 Brown said it appeared to be a family of four with the pilot aboard the plane.

 The survivors were treated and released from Tofino General Hospital.
-An adult male thanked Brown as he drove his vehicle down to First Street Dock to collect his family.
+An adult male thanked Brown as he drove his vehicle down to the First Street dock to collect his family.

+Brown was among the first who arrived at the scene of the capsized whale watching tour boat, the Leviathan II, on Oct.
+25, 2015.
+Twenty-seven people were aboard the vessel.
+They were watching wildlife on a reef when they were struck broadside by a rogue wave, tossing passengers into the frigid ocean.

+Brown had been out fishing with a friend when they spotted the distress flare and went to investigate.
+They, along with other rescue boats, pulled 21 people out of the water that day.
+Sadly, six lives were lost.

 “With the 11 people we rescued from the Leviathan, these four people make it 15 lives I’ve saved,” said Brown.